vk3690/userMangemnt/README.md

 ### [Endpoint Name]

---/register/user
+## POST - /register/user

-Endpoint is available for all the users we can new users
+Endpoint is available for all the users we can register new users

 request body